 Timings- 8 AM to 5:30 PM throughout the week.

 2. Gujari Mahal

 About- Built in the 15th century this is one of the 6 that resides in the Gwalior fort premises.
 This architectural wonder was built by Raja Man Singh.
-Now, the suggestion is that if you’re planning to visit this place then you have to make sure that you have enough time as this palace now holds a museum inside showcasing the antiques of Hindu and Jain religion that dates back from the first and second centuries.
-This palace is considered to be the finest of all the palaces that you will see during your visit in Gwalior.
+Now, the suggestion is that if you’re planning to visit this place then you have to make sure that you have enough time as this palace now holds a museum inside showcasing the antiques of Hindu and Jain religions that date back from the first and second centuries.
+This palace is considered to be the finest of all the palaces that you will see during your visit to Gwalior.
 There is an entry fee which is exactly the same as Gwalior Fort that is INR 75 for each adult and free entry for the children below the age of 15.
-Gwalior does offer some pocket friendly places to visit.
+Gwalior does offer some pocket-friendly places to visit.